 Read a report on the Foundation’s history of Program Related Investment (PRI) lending with CSH and how it has contributed to the creation and growth of a robust pipeline of PSH.

 Learn how our Foundation is part of a working groupCheck out the fact sheet here

 Transition Age Youth

-Developed by Dr. Eric Rice at the University of Southern California School of Social Work, the transition age youth offsite link (TAY) triage tool assesses homeless transition age youth ages 18-24 to determine risk for long-term homelessness.
+Developed by Dr. Eric Rice at the University of Southern California School of Social Work, the transition age youth (TAY) triage tool assesses homeless transition age youth ages 18-24 to determine risk for long-term homelessness.
 Those at highest risk can be connected with supportive housing, preventing youth from becoming chronically homeless.